Comparisons12 min read

 Massive integration ecosystem Steep learning curve

-Deep workflow customization Can be slow and heavy
+Deep workflow customization Can feel slow and heavy

 Linear